jakub-zwolakowski/scvs/TIS_README.md

 MISPLACED "REQUIRED DIAGNOSTIC"

-Returning an *escaping address* from a function is not Undefined Behavior.
+What happens at the "diagnostic required" line - returning an *escaping address* from a function - is not Undefined Behavior.

 TrustInSoft correctly detects Undefined Behavior here when the *escaping address* is actually used - on line 65 in the expression `!init_array()`.